dariocanoh/lide-docs/classes/textctrl.rst

 	Converts the given zero based column and line number to a position.

-	*Returns: number_: The position value, or -1 if nX or nY was invalid. *
+	*Returns: number_: The position value, or -1 if nX or nY was invalid*

 =========  =========================================================================================